AccelByte/accelbyte-go-sdk/README.md

 :bulb: The use of a Public OAuth Client is highly discouraged!
 Please ensure that you both set the Client ID and Client Secret.

+:bulb: There are other `WithContext` variants of the `LoginX` functions in case you want to use a specific context.

 ## Parse Access Token
 Functionality to parse the access token is available in `v0.50.0`.
 The function exist alongside the Login functionality in `OAuth20Service`.
 To use it, import the package